© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow and archery butt 230m south of Wold Newton church is a scheduled monument protected by Historic England under reference 1007740.
 View the official record →

-Bowl barrow and archery butt 230m south of Wold Newton church is a Scheduled Ancient Monument comprising two distinct features of different periods.
+The Bowl barrow and archery butt 230m south of Wold Newton church is a Neolithic or Bronze Age funerary monument located in the East Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007740.

 Bowl barrow and archery butt 230m south of Wold Newton church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007740.